Skip to main content

 One interesting note, though, is that while customers have to pay for the total allocated size, AWS likely uses technologies such as thin provisioning internally, allowing it to oversell its actual physical storage.
 Imagine this overselling margin would be on your end and not the hyperscaler.

-Simplyblock offers an innovative solution to address storage over-provisioning challenges.
+Simplyblock offers an innovative storage optimization platform to address storage over-provisioning challenges.
 By providing you with a comprehensive set of technologies, simplyblock enables several features that significantly optimize storage usage and costs.

 Thin Provisioning